-CloudM Migrate includes a number of platform configuration and provisioning options for Office 365 migration that enable advanced automation scenarios.
+CloudM Migrate includes a number of platform configuration and provisioning options for Microsoft 365 migration that enable advanced automation scenarios.
 These options can be executed during the migration process and will run as part of the migration of users' data.
 See here for detailed information.

 There are special considerations when you need to preserve the user's domain in the target tenancy.
-This is because you cannot have the same domain in two Office 365 tenancies at the same time.
+This is because you cannot have the same domain in two Microsoft 365 tenancies at the same time.
 The recommended approach to achieve this is detailed below:

 - All users to be migrated in the source tenancy will have a primary SMTP email address ending in their current domain e.g. 'firstname.lastname@example.org'.
 Check that each of these also has at least one alias.
 This will be needed later to avoid having to delete users in order to stop mail going to their original mailboxes